Lord-Y/cypress-parallel/README.md

 ## Development
 ### Kind

-During you local development, you must set the variable `CYPRESS_PARALLEL_K8S_CLIENT_OUTSIDE` in order to create to make the api loggued in with your `.kube/config`
+During you local development, you must set the variable `CYPRESS_PARALLEL_K8S_CLIENT_OUTSIDE` in order to make the api loggued in with your `.kube/config`

 ```bash
 export CYPRESS_PARALLEL_K8S_CLIENT_OUTSIDE=true